Table of contents

 Have more options with memberships, donations, and subscription models

 Some restaurants experimented with membership models, cooking classes, and subscriptions during the pandemic — creative solutions that may be here to stay.
-Retailers like Civil Alchemy also tried out these new ways of bringing in revenue by adding wine and flower subscriptions to their offerings.
+Some retailers also tried out new ways of bringing in revenue by adding things like wine and flower subscriptions to their offerings.
 In addition to these new types of business models, businesses with social impact arms want to make it easy for customers to donate money or products for a good cause.
 The flexibility of buy buttons makes the payment solution for each of these options incredibly simple.

 Hermann recently started using the subscription function.
 She initially just wanted to experiment and didn’t really promote it.
 Serendipitously, she then had a client ask if she could just automatically bill them.

 “I said, ‘you mean like a subscription?’
 Because now I can do that!’” she explained.
 “Now, rather than having someone ask me for it, it’s on my site.
 I can still direct people to the same page and say, ‘Hey, you can pay for me to edit one piece or we can do a subscription if you blog regularly.’”

 Hermann says using the buy button for subscriptions has helped her retain clients who might have lost interest otherwise since the recurring cost pushes them to keep building on their work with her.
 And it saves her time since she doesn’t have to go back and forth with clients about whether they want to continue using her services.

 Buy buttons are also helping Hermann diversify her offerings.
 She’s launched writing workshops for women and she can now sell tickets to her workshops without having to use a separate events merchant, allowing her to cut down on additional processing fees and track all payments through Square.
 The buy buttons enable her to cross-sell her services to clients as well.